tfrere/research-article-template/app/src/content/embeds/vibe-code-d3-embeds-directives.md

 ### Quickstart (TL;DR)
 - Create a single self-contained HTML fragment: root div + scoped style + IIFE script.
 - Draw marks/axes in SVG; render UI (legend and controls) in HTML.
-- Place legend and controls ABOVE the chart.
+- Place legend and controls BELOW the chart (header appended after the chart).
 Include a legend title "Legend" and a select labeled "Metric" when relevant.
 - Load data from public `/data` first, then fall back to `assets/data`.
 - Use `window.ColorPalettes` for colors; stick to CSS variables for theming.